 If the contract is for a fixed period, it terminates when that period expires; no special notice is required.
 If the contract is for a fixed period and the contract is terminated by the employer before the end of the fixed period, the employee maybe able to sue for damages relating to the remainder of the fixed period.

 If the contract is not for a fixed period, and the employee is dismissed, or if the employee is dismissed prior to the end of the contract, then there may be an action for wrongful dismissal.
 In the absence of misconduct or any other circumstances justifying immediate dismissal, the employee is entitled to be given notice in accordance with the written contract of employment (if any), or if there is no express term for the period of notice the employee would be entitled to rely upon an implied term of reasonable notice.
 The question of what is reasonable will depend on the circumstances (including position, seniority, salary, length of service and age).

 An employee who can show that the dismissal was wrongful has a claim for damages.
 The amount of damages may relate to the wages that could have been earned during the “reasonable” period of notice, taking into account whether the employee has subsequently found work.

-Unless specifically authorised by an award or employment agreement, an employer has no general right to suspend employees without pay, but an employee who is not ready, willing and able to work in accordance with the obligations under the contract of employment may not be entitled to be paid.
+Unless specifically authorised by an award or enterprise agreement, an employer has no general right to suspend employees without pay, but an employee who is not ready, willing and able to work in accordance with the obligations under the contract of employment may not be entitled to be paid.